tknura/Library-Frontend/README.md

 import { TextInput } from '../components/TextInput'
 ```

+#### Export

+Do not use `export default`  in the project.
+Each `export` should be named to make it easier to automaticaly import types and to assist IDE in code refactoring.

 #### Styling

 Declare styled-components in <ComponentName>.styles.tsx file, then import styles into component as: